 Mayor's Question Time meetings: the Assembly questions the Mayor, in public, ten times a year as part of its role of holding him to account.
 Questions put to the Mayor by the Assembly Members cover the full range of the Greater London Authority's duties (including police, the fire service, regeneration and transport) and can also range into almost any issue of concern to Londoners.
 Questions from Assembly Members that are not answered at the meeting are given written answers which we publish here within a week of the meeting.

-Assembly Plenary meetings: The Assembly meets regularly to hold to account bodies such as Transport for London, London Fire and Emergency Planning Authority and London Development Agency.
-It also uses its Plenary meetings for regular discussions with the organiser for the 2012 London Olympic Games and Paralympic Games and to consider other issues that are important to Londoners.
+Assembly Plenary meetings: the Assembly meets regularly to hold to account bodies such as Transport for London, London Fire and Emergency Planning Authority, the London Legacy Development Corporation and the Old Oak and Park Royal Development Corporation.
+It also uses its Plenary meetings for discussions with other organisations whose work has an impact of the lives of Londoners.